Anca-Wang/auto-annotated-portfolio/content/pages/projects/project-seven.md

 [**Source Code**](https://github.com/Anca-Wang/game-hub)

-Live Game Hub, fetching live data from a game website, using RESTAPI
+Live Game Hub, fetching live data from a game website, using React and TypeScript

+*   Build reusable function components with React and TypeScript

+*   Style components using vanilla CSS, CSS modules, and CSS-in-JS

+*   Manage component state

+*   Build forms with React Hook Forms

+*   Implement form validation using Zod

+*   Deploy with vercel

+*   Use VSCode shortcuts to increase productivity

+*   Write clean and reusable code

+*   Improve performance